 The preliminary recommendations contained within this guideline are based on an analysis of existing national and international guidelines focused on the treatment of adults with COVID-19.
 These guidelines were sourced by members of the Taskforce and collaborators.

 The second stage of the process will involve updating these recommendations using data identified from peer-reviewed primary studies.
 The search methods are currently being developed to inform this stage, and further information will be provided when this process is finalised.
 Cochrane is establishing an annotated register of COVID-19 study reports that will include all human studies of COVID-19, focusing initially on interventional, diagnostic and prognostic studies.
-Once available, the COVID-19 register will become the principal source of relevant research.
+The Cochrane COVID-19 register is the principal source of relevant research.

 Where research is available to address our questions, we conduct living systematic reviews as the basis of evidence summaries, and draft evidence-based recommendations following GRADE methods, to be considered and revised by our guideline panels.
 We may, as the panels agree is appropriate, draw on studies providing indirect evidence from patients with SARS/MERS/pandemic influenza.